 2.1 Experimental Site

 The study was conducted at the Horticulture Research Farm of Sam Higginbottom University of Agriculture, Technology and Sciences (SHUATS), Prayagraj, India, located at 25.271° N latitude, 81.561° E longitude, and 98 m above sea level.
-The experiment took place during the kharif season of 2024-25, under a humid subtropical climate characterized by temperatures ranging from 28°C to 45°C, relative humidity of 55–90%, and annual rainfall exceeding 1000 mm.
+The experiment was conducted during the kharif season of 2024-25, under a humid subtropical climate characterized by temperatures ranging from 28°C to 45°C, relative humidity of 55–90%, and annual rainfall exceeding 1000 mm.
 The experimental soil was alluvial, well-drained, and slightly alkaline (pH 7.2), providing favourable conditions for chilli cultivation.

 2.2 Experimental Design